 Three Essential Running Calculators That Help You Conquer Your Marathon

-Every running calculator comes with its own little "manual".
+Every running calculator comes with its own little set of explanations.

 Do yourself a favor and make sure you read the instructions coming with each calculator.
 You need to understand the usability and the limitations of these running calculators.

 The Small Print of the Race Conversion Calculator